During Pregnancy

 The pelvic floor refers to the muscles in your genital area.
 It includes the muscles around your vagina, urethra (urinary opening), and anus (bowel opening).
 Doing exercises, called Kegels, to strengthen these muscles helps support the area under the weight of your baby.
 Doing Kegels may help you keep control of your bladder during and after pregnancy, and can also help prepare you for labor.

-Download our full guide to learn what foods you need for healthy eating and how much of each food is recommended each day.
+Good eating habits during pregnancy will help make sure both you and your baby are as healthy as possible.
+Download our Eating Well information sheet to learn what foods you need for healthy eating and how much of each food is recommended each day.
+If you have special concerns or needs regarding nutrition, ask about a referral to a dietitian.

 How much weight should I gain?